scoshtin/entity-decorators/README.md

 * `MaximumLength` - Maximum string length.
 * `Url` - A string that should match a url format.
 * `Email` - A string that should match an email format.
-* `Phone` - A string that should match a phone format.
 * `ISO8601Date` - A string that should match the ISO8601 date format.

 ### Arrays